Opendigitalradio/dablin/README.md

 Superframes or AU are mentioned.

-If the Reed Solomon FEC was used to correct bytes of a Superframe, this is mentioned by messages of the format `(3+)`.
+If the Reed Solomon FEC was used to correct bytes of a Superframe, this is mentioned by messages of the format `(3+)` in cyan color.
 This shorter format is used as those messages occure several times with borderline reception.
 The digit refers to the number of corrected bytes within the Superframe while a plus (if present) indicates that at least one byte was incorrectable.

+Audio Units (AUs) with invalid CRC are mentioned with short format messages like `(AU #2)` in red color, indicating that the CRC check on AU No. 2 failed.

 ## TODO